MaxValue/Terpene-Profile-Parser-for-Cannabis-Strains/labs/analytical360/README.md

 Web Address: `analytical360.com`

-Database Web Address: `archive.analytical360.com`

 Postal Address: `Seattle, 2735 1st Ave S, Seattle, WA, 98134`

-Javascript needed for extraction: `No`

 ## Description
 This folder contains:
-* A web crawler to download lab test results of different cannabis strains as HTML-pages from [Analytical360](http://archive.analytical360.com)
-* A parser to extract the actual terpene profile from each of those HTML-pages as CSV-list
+* A parser to extract the actual terpene profile from each of the downloaded HTML-pages as CSV-list
 * The CSV list of extracted terpene and cannabinoid profiles, as well as a JSON version of this list

 ## How to use
-### The web crawler
-This crawler utilizes [Scrapy](https://scrapy.org/) to go through all search results of the searchstring `" "`.
-You will need:
-* Python3: `sudo apt-get install python3 python3-pip`
-* Scrapy:  `python3 -m pip install scrapy`
-* Dateparser:  `python3 -m pip install dateparser`

-The crawler can be run like this:
-`scrapy run analytical360_spider`

-It will produce a folder called `database_dump` containing all sample pages counting upwards in order of their download.

 ### The parser
 This parser runs multiple XPath queries and RegEx expressions to find the wanted data in those HTML-files.
 You can run it like this:
 `python3 parser.py --csv database_dump/`